If you’re newly navigating the home buying process, this guide to different types of house loans will help you start off on the right foot.

 When you’re beginning your first home buying experience, you’re probably focusing on all of the fun bells and whistles associated with homeownership, like the outdoor spaces, the size of the kitchen, or the neighborhood amenities.
 If you’re more practical, you may be focusing on the quality of the schools or trying to find a buyer’s agent who specializes in working with house hunters in your market.

 Early in the process, however, you’ll need to focus on how you’ll finance that first home, including the types of home loans that are available to you and what it takes to qualify.
-We’ve rounded up eight different types of home mortgages to help you identify the products and processes involved in securing your loan so that you can make a more informed choice when it’s time to sign on the dotted line.
+You may be wondering about the best first time home buyer programs available to you.
+Luckily, we’ve rounded up eight different types of home mortgages to help you identify the products and processes involved in securing your loan so that you can make a more informed choice when it’s time to sign on the dotted line.

 Requirements to Get a Mortgage